Quick Answer

 Start with sequence, not popularity: the best cities for work life balance are the ones that pass legal stay checks, realistic monthly budget tests, and your actual workweek constraints.
-In this article, Copenhagen, Helsinki, Oslo, and U.S. options like Minneapolis and St. Paul are treated as provisional until you verify visa or status requirements, housing and healthcare details, and commute reality.
+On the current shortlist, Copenhagen, Helsinki, Oslo, and U.S. options like Minneapolis and St. Paul stay provisional until you verify visa or status requirements, housing and healthcare details, and commute reality.
 Use one comparison table, pick a primary city plus fallback, and execute the 90-day checklist before committing to leases or flights.

 Use this as a decision tool, not a travel ranking.
 If you are relocating for better balance, work in the safest order: legal stay viability first, monthly affordability second, and weekly pace third.
 Get that order wrong and you usually pay for it later.